Army Quartermaster's Corps Field 92

 Eight weeks at Fort Lee for AIT follows ten weeks of boot camp.
 You'll need an 88 in the general maintenance (GM) aptitude area and an 87 in combat (CO) on the ASVAB.

-Shower/Laundry and Clothing Repair Specialist MOS 92S
+Shower/Laundry and Clothing Repair Specialist 92S

 Shower/laundry and clothing repair specialists are like the Army's dry cleaners and tailors.
 They make sure soldiers' uniforms are clean and mended according to military standards and regulations.

 Boot camp is followed by eight weeks in AIT at Fort Lee.
 Soldiers in this job need an 84 on the general mechanical segment of the ASVAB.